-(Pocket-lint) - When Huawei first stepped away from Wear OS as its platform of choice and went off and did its own thing with the Watch GT, there were a few things that stood out.
+(Pocket-lint) - When Huawei first stepped away from Google's Wear OS and went off and did its own thing with the Watch GT, there were a few points that stood out.
 Huawei promised seemingly impossible battery life from a watch with a full-colour OLED screen.
-But also, the software did seem remarkably limited.
-At least when compared to 'proper' smartwatches.
+But also the software was remarkably limited - at least when compared to 'proper' smartwatches.

-Now, Huawei is building on the GT 2e's platform and has built the Watch GT 2 Pro: a watch with very similar performance, but made from much more luxurious materials.
+That focus has already led to the Watch GT 2e - a very affordable solution with 100+ different tracking options for activities - and now Huawei is building upon that platform with the Watch GT 2 Pro: a watch with very similar performance, but made from much more luxurious materials.

 Design and build